steineggerlab/Metabuli/README.md

 ```
 taxID parentID rank name
 ```
-The added taxon must be linked to an existing taxon in the taxonomy tree.
+The added taxon must be linked to an existing taxon in the taxonomy tree of the previous database.

 ##### Example
 Suppose you want to add Saccharomyces cerevisiae sequences to the pre-built GTDB database.